PdxCodeGuild/class_mouse/1 Python/labs/lab06-random_password.md

 ## Version 3 (optional)

 Ask the user for how many lowercase letters, uppercase letters, numbers, and special characters they'd like in their password.
 You do not want the pieces in order (e.g. 3 lowercase letters followed by 3 uppercase letters...).
-You can use `list(password_string)` or `password_string.split('')` to convert the string to a list, `random.shuffle(password_list)` to shuffle it, and then `''.join(password_list)` to turn it back into a string.
+You can use `list(password_string)` to convert the string to a list, `random.shuffle(password_list)` to shuffle it, and then `''.join(password_list)` to turn it back into a string.